Brindha2/spotify_popularity_analysis/readme.md

 ## Dataset

-- Source: Spotify audio feature dataset
+- Source: The dataset used in this project is synthetically generated to resemble Spotify audio features, allowing focus on             the machine-learning workflow rather than data acquisition.
 - Target variable: `popularity`
 - Features include: danceability, energy, loudness, tempo, etc.
 - Dataset location: `data/spotify.csv`